-Just like the weatherman, readers make predictions!
+Making predictions is an important reading skill for all kids.
 It’s not always easy for kids, and in this post, I’m going to share ideas for making predictions with one of my favorites, Enemy Pie by Derek Munson.

-Using Enemy Pie as a Mentor Text
+Enemy Pie, a Mentor Text for making predictions

 Here’s what Amazon has as a description for it.